-Within LogicLoader, a "block device" is any device that only contains pages and sectors that can be read from or written to (this includes devices that require a block erase before a write).
+Within LogicLoader, a block device is any device that only contains pages and sectors that can be read from or written to (this includes devices that require a block erase before a write).
 Examples of block devices are: ATA, NOR flash, and NAND flash.
-The LogicLoader shell supports all block devices with the same command set.
-More detailed information for each command can be found in the LogicLoader Command Description Manual.
+Losh supports all block devices with the same command set.
+More detailed information for each command can be found in the LogicLoader v2.5 Command Description Manual.